jackyzha0/jackyzha0.github.io/content/posts/new-words.md

 **W:** I hope you excuse my thinking out loud, but this metaphor has given me the clarity to better express this idea in terms of regular language.

 Early on, achieving local consensus on a definition is rather easy; there are only a handful of people who then know about the term, let alone use it regularly.
-As the term grows more popular, it becomes increasingly difficult up maneuver and adapt in such a way that the meaning of the term cannot shift very much without causing fracturing.
+As the term grows more popular, it becomes increasingly difficult to maneuver and adapt in such a way that the meaning of the term cannot shift very much without causing fracturing.

 **P:** Ah that makes a lot more sense.
 Hmm.
 This covers the initial semantic definitions for a word but is there any way to change the meaning of a definition after it's been concretized?